burcukolcak/burcukolcak.github.io/_pages/teaching.md

 Since October 2021, I am a diversity in data graduate specialist at Rutgers Libraries, where I investigate data bias and data collection issues with disparate impacts by race, ethnicity, and identity.
 I present my findings to the Rutgers Community by delivering talks and workshops.

+### <i> Upcoming Workshops </i>

+Black Lives Matter Movement from the Perspectives of Supporters & Opponents: A View from Twitter (Monday, October 17, 5 pm)

+When and How do #BlackLivesMatter Beyond the US?: Global Diffusion of the BLM Movement on Twitter (Monday, October 31, 5 pm)

+Racial Bias in Policing Data (Monday, November 14, 5 pm)

 ### <i> Previous Workshops </i>

 Framing Racial Justice and Police Brutality in the Age of Black Lives Matter: A View from Twitter